 Fort Walton Beach Housing Authority

-Fort Walton Beach Housing Authority is a Public Housing Agency in Fort Walton Beach, Florida that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of November 14th, 2019, Fort Walton Beach Housing Authority has 1 waiting lists that are open now or opening soon.
+Fort Walton Beach Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 9th, 2021, Fort Walton Beach Housing Authority has 1 waiting lists that are open now or opening soon.

 Fort Walton Beach Housing Authority serves Fort Walton Beach and Niceville.